 How Many Days Should I Spend at Rocky Mountian National Park?

 When visiting Rocky Mountain National Park, you’ll ideally want three full days in the park.
+Since this is one of the best national parks in the US you’ll get a taste of every area.
 With that amount of time, you’ll be able to hit the highlights and see all of the different areas of the park.

 For true hiking enthusiasts or those looking to go alpine climbing and mountaineering may want more time.
 There’s plenty to do near Rocky Mountain National Park and you could easily spend a week exploring the park and all of the nearby areas of interest.